Samiran2004/SOLID/README.md

 ## ✅ 4.
 Interface Segregation Principle (ISP)

-> **Definition**: Clients should not be forced to depend on interfaces they do not use.
+> **Definition**: No client should be forced to depend on methods it does not use.

-The ISP advocates splitting large, bloated interfaces into smaller, more specific ones so that implementing classes only need to concern themselves with the methods that are relevant to them.
+This principle encourages splitting large interfaces into smaller, more specific ones so that classes only need to implement the methods that are relevant to them.
+It leads to cleaner and more decoupled code.

-### Why it matters:

-- Prevents unnecessary method implementations.
-- Encourages the creation of focused and reusable interfaces.
-- Helps avoid "empty" or irrelevant method definitions in implementing classes.

-This principle leads to cleaner and more maintainable code, especially in large applications where different classes require different capabilities.
+---

+## ✅ 5.
+Dependency Inversion Principle (DIP)

+> **Definition**: High-level modules should not depend on low-level modules.
+Both should depend on abstractions.

+This principle advocates that:
+- Abstractions should not depend on details.
+- Details should depend on abstractions.

+By depending on interfaces or abstract classes rather than concrete implementations, systems become more decoupled, easier to test, and more flexible to change.

+---